 - Bake any sweet treats that we may want in advance

-Obviously this requires planning your meals out in advance which you will likely want to do anyways if you’re not dry camping within close distance of a grocery store.
+Obviously, this requires planning your meals out in advance which you will likely want to do anyways if you’re not dry camping within close distance of a grocery store.
 This also helps you save water washing dishes by not having as many prep dishes.

 Normally I use a soapy washrag to clean up the kitchen, but if I’m trying to conserve water then Lysol wipes (or something similar) work great and don’t require any water.